slagyr/speclj/README.md

 # Installation

 ## With Leiningen
-You will need [Leiningen](https://github.com/technomancy/leiningen) version 1.4 or later.

 ### Leiningen version 2.0 or later
 Include speclj in your `:dependencies` and `:plugins`, and also change the `:test-path` to `"spec/"`